On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: On the Regularity of Causal Fermion Systems

-Going even further, we can now make use of the above representation and investigate the properties of the physical solutions which generate $\sS(x)$ for any fixed $x\in\bR^4$.
-In particular, we focus on the eigenvector basis of the local correlation operator $\rF^\varepsilon(x)$.
+\end{proposition} We now make use of the representation in Theorem \ref{diagram} to investigate the properties of the physical solutions which form the spin spaces $S_x$.
+In particular, we focus on the eigenvector bases of the local correlation operators $\rF^\varepsilon(x)$.